-This clearly also resulted in the number of domestic companies increasing in 2018.
+This clearly also resulted in the number of companies in the country increasing in 2018.
 Furthermore, kontan.co.id also noted that the higher number of companies experiencing bankruptcy were manufacturing and property companies.
 The number of manufacturing companies that experienced bankruptcy cases consisted of 69 PKPU cases and 17 bankruptcy cases.
 Meanwhile, in the property sector, there were 69 PKPU cases and 22 bankruptcy cases.
-Meanwhile, the corporate sector that experienced the least number of bankruptcy problems in Indonesia in 2018 was information technology companies, namely only 6 PKPU cases and 3 bankruptcy cases.
+Meanwhile, the corporate sector that experienced the most bankruptcy problems in Indonesia in 2018 was information technology companies, which were only 6 PKPu cases and 3 bankruptcy cases.
 Then kontan.co.id stated that the majority of bankruptcies were filed by separatist creditors against debtors, not from debtor restructuring requests.